jada-johnson/gis-portfolio/FinalProject.md

 The excel with the data can be seen here:
 ![Excel Screenshot](excelsheet.png)

+Most of the data was collected from the [HC info site](https://hcinfo.com/about/outbreaks/recent/) that keeps an udpated; however, for each outbreak, I then had to corroborate the short blurbs with greater detail to pinpoint the location of the outbreak.
+In terms of IDEXX continuing this work, as long they are able to at least upkeep county level data in a running spreadsheet, all their team would have to do is upload that sheet to Felt, which intuitively handles the rest.
+As they go before state level goverment to lobby for better legionella pneumophila testing as a means of overcoming environmental injustce, they can continue to look at the corellation between outbreak incidence and racial demographics be simply looking up county census data.

 ## [ArcGIS Map with Hot Spot Analysis](https://carnegiemellon.maps.arcgis.com/home/item.html?id=20bff5ab194c447abd19a360baf1e490)
 In realizing that some of the more advanced tools needed to analyze the data were not available on Felt just yet, I still wanted to upload the data into ArcGIS to use the Hot Spot Analysis tool.
 Given the widespread occurance of the disease, each outbreak showed as a "hot spot," which was to be expected, but the areas in between did not even fall into confidence intervals to be considered "cold spots."